ersenozturk/movie-booking-app/README.md

 - User can select/deselect seats
 - User can not select occupied seats
 - Number of seats and price will update
 - Save seats, movie and price to local storage so that UI is still populated on refresh

+## Project Specifications

+I recommend you to take a look => https://ersenozturk.github.io/movie-booking-app/

 <center> ⌛ Happy Coding  ✍ </center>